-As we take some because in the short term, if you have stabilised it, I sometimes use a bit of sports tape just to help again give that feeling of stability to continue on.
-Whilst they do their strengthening work, just to give you that temporary help, I'll go on to nearly exercises, again, with the chat the way I might just take the camera down a tiny bit, because you won't see them out otherwise.
-So I'll add in some of some of the stability exercise, but I think I had them in the other video.
-So we've already just said about the spinal mobility, we've said before, just very briefly, the cap held in this position, side bending either walking round to the side, or you can rock your feet, these are all in the previous videos, and the rotation ones.
-So they're really simple ones to do.
-So hip mobility, again, addition under the knee, wide base, and you can use your extension, if you don't need to hold on, you can use two hands, if you want to hold on, you can use one.
-So you've got your flexion extension, we've got rotation.
+Right.
+Sometimes in the short term, if you have stabilised it, I sometimes use a bit of sports tape just to help, again get that feeling of stability to continue on whilst they do their strengthening work, just to give you that temporary help.
+I'll go on to kneeling exercises, going to put the chair away, I might just take the camera down a tiny bit because you won't see the mat otherwise.
+So I'll add in some of the stability exercise, but I think I had them in the other video.
+So we've already just said about the spinal mobility, we've said before, just very briefly, the cat curl in this position, side bending either walking around to the side, or you can rock your feet, these are all in the previous videos and the rotation one, so they're really simple ones to do.
+So hip mobility, again, cushion under the knee, wide base, and you can use your extension, if you don't need to hold on, you can use two hands.
+If you want to hold on, you can use one.
+So you've got your flexion, extension, we've got rotation.
 And we've got the side bend where we shift laterally in and out.
-So there's your hip mobility, and again, your adapter exercises can be done with foot outside.
+So there's your hip mobility, and again, your adductor exercises can be done with foot outside.
 So that's just changing your angle.
 Let's look at some strengthening, again for lower back and glutes which are your powerhouse to protect your whole area.
-So, we can do our deadlift or standing deadlift from the kneeling position.
+So, we can do our deadlift, our standing deadlift from the kneeling position.
 Again, a nice wide base of support and cushion under your knees if you need it.
 And we're just going to sort of sit backwards and reach down towards the floor.
-Now thinking about it the most mums, although you have these fantastic changing tables, which I've got never ever use it.
-You always ended up changing your baby pretty much on the floor.
-So you're going to be kneeling over them in this position changing their nappies.
+Now, thinking about it, most mums, although you have these fantastic changing tables with tripod, I've never used it.
+You always end up changing your baby pretty much on the floor.
+So you're going to be kneeling over them in this position, changing their nappies.
 So make your exercises nice and functional.
 You're going to be over the bath doing the same sort of thing.
 So this is really great.
-Coming down towards the floor, make it more challenging, reach the lever outwards.
-Come back and extend your squeezing through the glutes.
-You're maintaining your two core control through your stomach muscles as you go and you're taking nice long breaths as you do the exercise.
+Coming down towards the floor, make it more challenging, reach the lever outwards, come back and extend, you're squeezing through the glutes.
+You're maintaining your core control through your stomach muscles as you go.
+And you're taking nice long breaths as you do the exercise.

-Interesting.
-You mentioned the core, there's only because Carrie says when patient when you're doing the stretch for adductors, or any stretches, should patients be trained to engage their core muscles.
+Interesting, you mention the core there, because Carrie says, when you're doing the bow stretch for adductors, or any stretches, should patients be trying to engage their core muscles.

 I wouldn't really engage their core for a stretch, I would make sure that they are breathing.
-And generally when you're exhaling, you're recruiting more through those muscles anyway.
-But I wouldn't be consciously directing them to pull in their core muscles during a stretch unless it's more about balance, and you're using your core muscles because you're off balance.
+And generally, when you're exhaling, you're recruiting more through those muscles anyway, but I wouldn't be consciously directing them to pull in their core muscles during a stretch unless it's more about balance, and you're using your core muscles because you're off balance.

-And would you ever do any of these are exercises with say dumbbells?
+And would you ever do any of these exercises with, say dumbbells?